Clinical Governance at Buckinghamshire Medical

 Incident Reporting and Learning

-We encourage a culture of openness and learning.
+We promote a culture of openness, learning, and continuous improvement.

-Clinical incidents, near misses, and concerns are recorded, reviewed, and analysed to identify learning and reduce future risk.
-Learning outcomes are used to improve systems, processes, and patient care.
+Incidents, near misses, and concerns are recorded, reviewed, and analysed to identify learning and reduce future risk.
+Insights are used to improve systems, processes, and service delivery.

 Quality Assurance and Continuous Improvement